Skalar/s3_storer/README.md

 start sending data to client right away, to keep connection open and stop Heroku from killing us.
 We will know at a later point in time if some URLs fails or not and the status is serialized in the JSON response.
 It will either be "ok", "error", or "timeout".

+A request to the API should behave in a transactional manner, meaning that either all given URLs are successfully uploaded, or non will be stored on S3.
+We will try and clean any uploaded files to S3 if other files fail.

 In production all requests must be over https due to AWS credentials being passed around.